-Perhaps the strangest part of the case is that they found evidence of the killer staying at the farm for several days after the murders.
+Perhaps the strangest part of the case is that they found evidence of the culprit staying at the farm for several days afterward.
 The livestock were fed, and witnesses had seen smoke coming out of the chimney over the weekend.
 Despite this, no arrests were ever made and the case still remains unsolved to this day.

 On October 21, 1978, Frederick Valentich was flying a Cessna 182L light aircraft from Moorabbin, Australia, to Kings Island.
-At 7:06 pm, Valentich radioed Melbourne Flight Service to report an unidentified aircraft flying roughly 1,000 feet above him.
-He reports four landing lights visible above him that were moving erratically.
+At 7:06 PM, Valentich radioed Melbourne Flight Service to report an unidentified aircraft flying roughly 1,000 feet above him.
+He reported four landing lights visible above him that were moving erratically.

 His last words were, "It isn't an aircraft" - interrupted by a strange metallic sound.